 - Best for Creatives: 16-inch MacBook Pro (2019) i9 processor

-The lower price comes with drawbacks, starting with having an older and slower processor and less robust graphics card than the 13-inch MacBook Pro.
-It also contains fewer Thunderbolt 3 ports than most of the MacBook Pro models.
-On a positive note, the MacBook Air offers two more hours of use between charges than the similar-sized MacBook Pro.
+The lower price found on the MacBook Air versus a 13-inch MacBook Pro comes with some drawbacks, starting with having a slower processor and less robust graphics card, and two fewer Thunderbolt 3 ports.
+On a positive note, the MacBook Air offers up to one more hour of use between charges than the similar-sized MacBook Pro.

 - Only two Thunderbolt 3 (USB-C) ports